tobek/laminae/notes.md

 - incredible beauty - LEC, LEP, NEP
 - Sex CGD?
 - a prison (w research/testing?)
-- visual distortion like "Rorik Smith" polyhedral panoramic pics (NNC?)
+- non-euclidean/visual distortion like Rorik Smith polyhedral pics or something (NNC?)
 - sleep NEC
     + https://en.wikipedia.org/wiki/Sleep#In_mythology_and_literature
     + https://en.wikipedia.org/wiki/Seven_Sleepers
 - strange loops
     + Synthesis facet. relies on the existence of structured/hierarchical stuff but also violates it.
 LXX or NXX.
 LNP?
 - weirdly insensitive and/or literally stupid, but powerful
 - bureaucracy?
+LXX
     + belgium
         * "Whereas other countries suffer from a “computer says no” attitude, Belgium has artisan bureaucrats, who can make obstacles appear or disappear at a whim.
 No two interactions with a Belgian official are the same.
 In this way, a surplus of bureaucracy leads to anarchy rather than conformity"
         * "Belgium offers a lesson in stability through chaos.
 Even its demise would be serene.
 It is the world’s most successful failed state."
         * https://www.economist.com/europe/2021/06/24/belgitude-the-art-of-belgian-zen
-- transportation: they'll take you anywhere, ferriers
+- transportation: they'll take you anywhere, ferriers, psychopomps
 - secret society so secret and/or went wrong such that no one could get back into it (LND?)
 - used
     + https://en.wikipedia.org/wiki/Rotation_method